guinmoon/homebridge-redmond-ms170s/README.md

 #### Homebridge plugin to control a Redmond RK-MS170S Kettle

-### The plugin may not work correctly on the built-in bluetooth module and on raspberry pi and nodejs of version above 8
+### The plugin may not work correctly on the built-in raspberry pi bluetooth module and on raspberry pi and nodejs of version above 8

 ## Installation